 Yes, just like it’s generally safe at home it’s also safe in other places.
 All restaurants in Houston provide tap water free of charge and sometimes its filtered.
 The only possible concern is public places where kids frequently consume tap water as they are more sensitive to contaminants.

 Bottled water is available essentially everywhere.
 Some products are filtered tap water sources locally while others are marketed as natural mineral water.
 The one thing they have in common is that most are served in plastic bottles.
 Aquafina, Dasani, Evian, Fiji, Mountain Valley, Pure Life, and Smartwater are some of the most popular bottled waters.
-But don’t be fooled, the NRDC (Natural Resources Defense Council) concluded that an estimated 25 percent or more of bottled water is just filtered tap water, at a premium price.
+But don’t be fooled, the NRDC (Natural Resources Defense Council

 - The tap water in Houston is generally safe and healthy to drink